Can I Clone NVMe SSD to SATA SSD? How to Do it?

 🧩Read Also: How to Clone M.2 SSD with Only One Slot

 Learning how to clone NVMe to SATA SSD is not difficult at all.
-If you have done an HDD to SDD clone, then you probably will understand this process quickly.
+If you have done an HDD to SDD clone, then you probably will understand this process quickly, because the basic knowledge is the same.
+The following steps are also applicable to cloning SATA to NVMe SSD.

 Step 1.
 Backup all essential data on the NVMe SSD drive

 The first step is to back up NVMe SSD.
-You should better carry out a full backup of the NVMe SSD drive.
+You should better carry out a full backup of the NVMe SSD drive if there is data saved on it.
 That way, you are assured that your data is safe even if any problem occurs during the cloning procedure.
 Note that backing up files to an external drive is not the same as manually copying the system data.

 Step 2.
 Connect both drives to the same computer